Construction contractor consulting his accountant on a construction site in Quebec

 • Manage mandatory CCQ contributions (group RRSP, group insurance, training fund)

-• Prepare and submit monthly reports to the CCQ by the deadlines
+• Prepare and submit monthly reports to the CCQ before deadlines

-Unlike other industries, the construction industry operates on a project-by-project basis.
-Your accountant must be able to track the profitability of each project individually: labor costs, materials, subcontracting, and allocated overhead.
-Progress billing, based on the stage of completion, and the management of retention funds (typically 10% of the contract) require specialized expertise.
+Unlike other industries, construction is project-based.
+Your accountant must be able to track the profitability of each site individually: labor costs, materials, subcontracting, allocated overheads.
+Progressive invoicing, based on the progress of the work, and the management of retention monies (generally 10% of the contract) require special expertise.

 T2 and CO-17 tax returns

-The tax returns for a construction corporation are more complex than those for a service-based business.
-Your accountant must be familiar with the capital cost allowance (CCA) categories applicable to your equipment, the available tax credits, and the specific rules governing construction contracts.
+The tax returns of a corporation under construction are more complex than those of a service company.
+Your accountant must be familiar with the capital cost allowance (CCA) categories applicable to your equipment, the tax credits available and the rules specific to construction contracts.

-If you work with subcontractors, your accountant must ensure that each subcontract is properly documented, that the certificates from Revenu Québec are valid, and that invoicing is in compliance.
-Poor management of subcontracts can result in joint and several liability for tax obligations.
+If you work with subcontractors, your accountant must ensure that each subcontract is properly documented, that the Revenu Québec attestations are valid, and that the invoicing is compliant.
+Poor management of subcontracts can lead to joint and several tax liabilities.

 Good to know

-Since January 2026, the CCQ has updated its monthly report and made electronic payment mandatory.
-Certain statuses (M, F, L) have been removed to streamline administrative procedures.
-If your accountant is not aware of these changes, that should raise a red flag.
+Since January 2026, the CCQ has modernized its monthly report and made electronic payment mandatory.
+Some statutes (M, F, L) have been withdrawn to simplify administration.
+If your accountant isn't aware of these changes, that's a red flag.

-As a construction contractor, you are subject to accounting and legal requirements that other industries do not have.
-Your accountant must be thoroughly familiar with them.
+As a construction contractor, you are subject to accounting and legal obligations that other industries do not have.
+Your accountant should know them inside out.

 CCQ Employer Registry

-Every employer subject to Act R-20 must maintain a detailed record of their employees, including hours worked, wages paid, contributions, and benefits.
+All employers subject to Act R-20 must keep a detailed record of their employees, including hours worked, wages paid, contributions, and benefits.
 This record must be available at all times in the event of an inspection.

 Monthly reports to the CCQ

-The monthly report must be submitted for each period, even if no construction work has been performed.
-Late submissions or omissions will result in penalties.
-Your accountant must meet the submission deadlines and ensure that all data is accurate.
+The monthly report must be submitted for each period, even if no construction activity has been completed.
+Delays or omissions will result in penalties.
+Your accountant must respect the deadlines for transmission and ensure that all data is accurate.

-All accounting records, contracts, invoices, purchase orders, and supporting documents must be retained for at least six years.
-A good accountant sets up an efficient filing and archiving system to facilitate tax audits.
+All accounting records, contracts, invoices, purchase orders and supporting documents must be kept for a minimum of 6 years.
+A good accountant sets up an effective filing and archiving system to facilitate tax audits.

 RBQ Bonds and Licenses

-The Régie du bâtiment du Québec requires that every contractor hold a valid license, which must be renewed annually.
-Your accountant can help you prepare the financial documents required to maintain your license, including surety bonds and proof of solvency.
+The Régie du bâtiment du Québec requires that each contractor hold a valid licence, which is renewed annually.
+Your accountant can help you prepare the financial documents required to maintain your licence, including surety bonds and proof of creditworthiness.

-A yellow excavator at a construction site in Quebec
+Yellow mechanical excavator on a construction site in Quebec

 Photo by Florencia Gonzalez Bazzano on Unsplash

-An accountant specializing in the construction industry knows exactly which deductions to claim to maximize your savings.
-Here are the main categories to look out for with the help of your tax expert.
+A construction accountant knows exactly what deductions to claim to maximize your savings.
+Here are the top categories to look out for with the help of your tax expert.

 Equipment and heavy machinery

-Construction equipment (excavators, loaders, cranes, concrete mixers) is depreciable according to the Canada Revenue Agency’s CCA categories.
-For equipment acquired starting in 2026, Class 43 generally applies with a 30% depreciation rate .
-Manufacturing and processing equipment still listed under Class 53 benefits from a 50% rate.
+Construction machinery (excavators, loaders, cranes, concrete mixers) is depreciable according to the CCA classes of the Canada Revenue Agency.
+For equipment acquired from 2026 onwards, Class 43 generally applies with a depreciation rate of 30%.
+Manufacturing and processing equipment still in the register under category 53 benefits from a rate of 50%.
 An experienced accountant optimizes the classification of each asset to maximize your deductions.

 Construction vehicles

-Trucks, vans, and utility vehicles used on construction sites are tax-deductible.
-Vehicles weighing more than 3,000 kg (Class 16, 40%) offer more favorable depreciation rates than passenger vehicles.
-Your accountant must also maintain a mileage log if the vehicles are used for both business and personal purposes.
+Trucks, vans and commercial vehicles used on construction sites are deductible.
+Vehicles over 3,000 kg (Class 16, 40%) offer more advantageous depreciation than passenger vehicles.
+Your accountant must also manage the mileage log if the vehicles are used for mixed use.

-The costs of materials (wood, concrete, steel, insulation) and invoices from subcontractors are fully deductible as operating expenses.
-Your accountant must ensure that each expense is properly categorized and supported by documentation.
+Material costs (wood, concrete, steel, insulation) and subcontractor invoices are fully deductible as operating expenses.
+Your accountant should ensure that each expense is properly categorized and documented with supporting documents.

-Contractors who manage construction sites in different regions of Quebec can deduct travel, lodging, and meal expenses related to remote job sites.
+Contractors who manage construction sites in different regions of Quebec can deduct travel, accommodation and meal expenses related to remote sites.
 These deductions are often underutilized by general accountants.

 Safety equipment

-Personal protective equipment (helmets, boots, harnesses, safety goggles), mandatory safety training, and construction site safety equipment (fencing, signage) are 100% deductible as operating expenses.
+Personal protective equipment (helmets, boots, harnesses, goggles), mandatory safety training and construction site safety equipment (fences, signage) are 100% deductible as operating expenses.

-The rates charged by construction accountants in Quebec vary depending on the number of employees, the volume of projects, and the complexity of your operations.
-Here is a realistic overview to help you plan your budget.
-For a more detailed comparison, check out our guide on the cost of accounting services in Quebec.
+The rates of a construction accountant in Quebec vary according to the number of employees, the volume of projects and the complexity of your operations.
+Here's a realistic overview to help you budget.
+For a more detailed comparison, see our guide to the cost of an accountant in Quebec.

 Bookkeeping $200 to $800 Per month